WebCuratorTool/webcurator/webcurator-docs/guides/wayback-integration-guide.rst

             </property>
         </bean>

-Inside our common location Wayback will create the following folder structure. (`/index-data/merged/` is where the completed indexes are stored.
+Inside our common location OpenWayback will create the following folder structure. (`/index-data/merged/` is where the completed indexes are stored.
 Their file names exactly match the name of their corresponding warc/arc file, including the extension)::